Main Advise vs. Advice Takeaways:

 🧊 On the other hand, the ‘c‘ in advice is pronounced like an ‘s‘ (add-VICE).
 If it rhymes with the word “ice,” you know you’re pronouncing advice correctly.

-How do you use Advice and Advise in a Sentence?
+How Do You Use Advice and Advise in a Sentence?

 Here are the best examples of how to use advice and advise in a sentence: